 The granting of planning consent during the second quarter of 2015 for an underground operation at the Omagh site permits the continuation and expansion of gold mining.
 This planning consent was appealed by a third party in a judicial review hearing which commenced in September 2016 and was then adjourned to and completed in February 2017.
 Judgement was received in September 2017 whereby the third party's request for the quashing of the planning consent was denied.
 However, in November, Galantas reported that it had received notice of an application by the third party to the Court of Appeal in relation to the positive judicial review judgment.
 This appeal was completed in February 2018.
-The Court will deliver its judgement at a later date, currently unknown but indicated for September 2018.
+Subsequent to September 30, 2018, the Company announced that the Court of Appeal has delivered its judgement in regard to an appeal against the Company's planning consent.
+The Court has determined that the appeal has failed and thus the planning consent is confirmed.